Beginner’s Goat Care

 Clean, dry environment

 Goats can’t be potty trained.
 They will pee right on their bedding and in their shelter.
 But to keep them healthy, you’ll have to make sure it stays relatively dry where they spend most of their time.
+Feeding hay outside the shelter will encourage them not to hangout inside and poop/pee on the bedding as much.
 If they sleep in an enclosed barn, make sure there is ventilation to let out moisture and change bedding often enough.
 Wet living conditions can cause disease and issues like hoof rot, coccidiosis(baby goats are most susceptible to this one), pneumonia, mastitis in does from laying in dirty litter.

 Wasted hay under their hanging feeder